-This module has presented a very cursory introduction to qualitative health communication research.
-This topic could easily comprise a course in itself (as could other modules’ topics in the Global Communication Project).
-As a health communication professional, you may be conducting your own qualitative research, or should resources allow and topic complexity necessitate, contracting with a business that specializes in this methodology.
+This module has presented a cursory introduction to formative health communication research.
+This topic could easily comprise a course in itself (as could, for that matter, other modules’ topics in the Global Communication Project).
+As a health communication professional, you may be conducting your own formative research.
+If you study this module and the information in its links, you should be able to do so effectively.
+On the other hand, should resources allow and topic complexity necessitate, you might consider contracting with a business that specializes in this methodology.
+The basic information in this module will help you select the right person or firm to assist you.
 We trust that the basic skills presented in this module will guide you in making and implementing those decisions.

 References and Footnotes

-(Note of course that even the best quantitative research does not always succeed in making correct generalizations to entire populations, as we witnessed in the 2016 presidential election in the USA).
+(Note of course that even the best quantitative research does not always succeed in making correct generalizations to entire populations, as we witnessed in the opinion polls in the 2016 presidential election in the USA).

 Denzin, Norman K. (1978): The Research Act: A Theoretical Introduction to Sociological Methods.
 New York: McGraw-Hill